azam739/ColorEffect-Design-into-ReactJS/README.md

 # ColorEffect-Design-into-ReactJS
-ColorEffect Design into ReactJS.
+ColorEffect Designed into ReactJS.
 Color Changed on click.